Table of Contents[Hide][Show]

 Even folks who see through the marketing hype against eggs that is cleverly disguised as “science” frequently get waylaid by the free range and organic eggs labeling on egg cartons.

-The truth is that buying organic, free range, or even duck eggs from the supermarket or healthfood store is no guarantee that the birds lived a healthy life.
+The truth is that buying organic, free range eggs from the supermarket or healthfood store is no guarantee that the birds lived a healthy life.
 What’s more, the eggs may not even be that nutrient dense.
 You’re safer buying duck eggs or goose eggs as these types of birds are more resistant to industrialized living.
 Even when domesticated, they eat more closely to their native diet than chickens.